Uniform resonance free regions for convex cocompact hyperbolic surfaces and expanders: Introduction

-is well-defined and analytic on the half-plane $\mathrm{Re}(s)> \frac{1}{2}$ except at the finite set of poles corresponding to the pure point spectrum of $\Delta_X$.
-The \textit{resonances} of $X$ are the poles of the meromorphic continuation of
+is well-defined and analytic on the half-plane $\mathrm{Re}(s)> \frac{1}{2}$, except at the finite set of poles corresponding to the pure point spectrum of $\Delta_X$.
+In the infinite-area case, the main spectral data of interest are the \textit{resonances} of $X$.
+These are defined as the poles of the meromorphic continuation of

 to the whole complex plane.
-This continuation can be deduced from the analytic Fredholm theorem using an adequate parametrix provided by Guillop\'e--Zworski \cite{GuiZwor2}.
-In the sequel, we denote by ${\mathcal R}_X$ the set of resonances of $ X $.
-The resolvent operator \eqref{resolvent} has a simple pole at $s=\delta_\Gamma$ and no other poles in the half-plane $\mathrm{Re}(s)\geq \delta_\Gamma$, by a result of Patterson \cite{Patterson_2}.
-In other words, $s=\delta_\Gamma$ is the resonance of $X$ with the largest real part.
+The continuation of \eqref{resolvent} can be deduced from the analytic Fredholm theorem using a suitable parametrix provided by Guillop\'e--Zworski \cite{GuiZwor2}.
+In the sequel, we denote by $\mathcal{R}_X$ the multiset of resonances of $X$; the multiplicity of a resonance $\zeta$ is defined as the rank of the residual operator of $R_X(s)$ at $s=\zeta$.
+By a a result of Patterson \cite{Patterson_2}, $R_X(s)$ has a simple pole at $s=\delta$ and no other poles in the half-plane $\mathrm{Re}(s)\geqslant \delta$.
+In other words, the point $s=\delta$ is the resonance for $X$ with the largest real part.